PEPAXD/Word-Replacement-Program-/README.md

 Users replaces specific words or phrases in a pdf file with new ones

 The word replacement program is written in Python code.
+[EXECUTE MAIN-FILE ---> "SpellingChecker.py"]

 The script allows users to read and replace specific words or phrases in a pdf file with new words or phrases in a new txt file.